chadac/golang/src/cmd/compile/abi-internal.md

 is only limited stack space available to fit in the nosplit limit.

 Registers R16 and R17 are permanent scratch registers.
-They are also used as scratch registers by the linker (Go linker and external linker) in trampolines.
+They are also used as scratch registers by the linker (Golang linker and external linker) in trampolines.

 Register R18 is reserved and never used.
 It is reserved for the OS